-Customs violations have become the most commonly practised of financial crimes reported in recent years, following the abolition of border controls at the Common Market borders, implemented in Greece by EU Law from 1 January 1993.
-There is also exploitation of the brief and sampling checks now in place in EU countries in line with regulation L-
+a) Customs violations have become the most commonly practised of financial crimes reported in recent years, following the abolition of border controls at the Market borders, implemented in Greece by E.U. law from 1/1/1993.
+There is also exploitation of the brief and sampling checks now in place in E.U. countries in line with regulation L-302/19.10.1992, 2454/93.

-302/19.10.1992, 2454/93.
 Illegal trade is mainly in cigarettes, beverages, food and fuel.
-In 1998 alone, the Department of Prosecution of Economic Crime, known in Greece and referred to hereafter as SDOE confiscated 5,582,821 contraband packets of cigarettes (see SDOE 1999, p.
-45).
-In general it is estimated that the percentage of these cigarettes is up to 6% of the total domestic consumption (which represents losses of 19.1 million euros from the National Budget).
-Furthermore, the majority of such contraband goods are imitations resulting in a proportional decrease in quality (see SDOE 2000, pp. 12-13).
+In 1998 alone, the Department of Persecution of Economic Crime, known in Greece and referred to hereafter as SDOE confiscated 5.582.821 contraband packets of cigarettes (see SDOE, Account of Action, 1998, Athens: Greek Ministry of National Economy and Finance, 1999, p., 45).
+In general it is estimated that the percentage of these cigarettes is up to 6% of the total domestic consumption (which represents losses of 6.5 billion Drs. [=19.1 million Euros] from the National Budget).
+Furthermore, the majority of such contraband goods are imitations resulting in a proportional decrease in quality (see SDOE, Account of Action 1999, Athens: Greek Ministry of National Economy and Finance, 2000, pp., 12-13).

-A similar situation can be observed in the illegal trafficking of alcohol, which, due to especially high consumption taxation (8.8 euros per litre), is the primary target of smugglers, who use a variety of methods (e.g. fraudulent documents permitting the exportation of alcohol to foreign countries-alcohol which is eventually distributed in Greece, tax-free, as well as the creation of 'shop-front businesses' that declare bankruptcy before duties can be collected).
+A similar situation can be observed in the illegal trafficking of alcohol, which, due to especially high consumption taxation (3.000 Drs [=8.8 Euros] per litre), is the primary target of smugglers, who use a variety of methods (e.g. fraudulent documents permitting the exportation of alcohol to foreign countries - alcohol which is eventually distributed in Greece, tax-free, as well as the creation of "shop-front businesses" that declare bankruptcy before duties can be collected).